2020 Nigeria hostage rescue: Kidnapping and rescue

 Walton was kidnapped by six men armed with Kalashnikovs from his farm in Massalata in southern Niger in the early morning of October 27, 2020.
 The kidnappers initially demanded money from Walton, but abducted him after he was only able to offer US$40.
 The kidnappers then demanded a US$1 million ransom from Walton's father via a phone call.

-The Nigerian Interior Ministry announced the incident via a statement read on national radio, which claimed that the kidnappers had searched Walton's home before fleeing with him.
+The Nigerien Interior Ministry announced the incident via a statement read on national radio, which claimed that the kidnappers had searched Walton's home before fleeing with him.
 The country sent additional security reinforcements to the area and began efforts with the United States to secure the release of Walton.

 On October 31, 2020, operatives from the Naval Special Warfare Development Group, known as SEAL Team Six, rescued Philip Walton in a night-time raid that killed six of the seven gunmen.
 The rescue force, consisting of around 30 operatives, was inserted into the area via parachute from Air Force Special Operations aircraft of the 352nd Special Operations Wing.
 Once on the ground, they moved on foot for about 3 mi to the site where Walton was held.
 After a short but intense firefight, Walton was moved to an extraction point, where he and the rescue force were flown out of the area.

 The rescue operation involved the governments of Niger and Nigeria working together with the United States.
 According to a former U.S. official speaking on the operation, the CIA provided intelligence on Walton's location and elements of Marine Special Operations Command helped locate him.

 Officials from the US Department of Defense and US Department of State have not linked the kidnappers to any terrorist organization.